EVOLVED-5G/SDK-CLI/docs/source/installation.rst

 Installation
 ============

 Stable release
 ---------------

-To install Evolved5G_CLI, please check you comply with the pre-requisites.
+To install Evolved5G_CLI, please check that you comply with the pre-requisites.
 Also, before running the installation command, please be sure to have the following software packages installed:

 .. code-block:: console